centaurusgod/DeepLearningModelTrainingToolkit/README.md

 - scikit-learn 1.3.2
 - scipy 1.10.1
 - tensorflow 2.10.0
+3. jupyter notebook (Comes preinstalled with anaconda only)
 ### Anaconda Environment Setup with TensorFlow & other package dependencies

 To set up an Anaconda environment with TensorFlow, follow these steps: